czbiohub-sf/flash/README.md

 If you would like to work with a different collection of genes, SNPs, or offtargets, we recommend working in a new git branch.
 (To create a new branch, run `git checkout -b BRANCHNAME`).

+## AMR Use Case

+The files used to generate the full guide set for AMR has been moved to a separate [repository](https://github.com/czbiohub/amr_flash).
+Currently the repository includes the inputs used for full guide generation, but will be updated to allow for the creation of AMR libraries from CARD and Refinder inputs.